 The time taken to complete any legal matter can vary a great deal, and is often dependent on other parties.
 If there are no significant delays, a conveyancing transaction usually takes between 8 and 12 weeks.
 A straightforward probate administration takes about 12 months.
 You should be told at the outset how long your matter is likely to take and be kept updated regularly on any changes.

-Further information can be found on the ‘Consumers’ section of the CLC website, or by following the link to the Homeowners Alliance page.
+Further information can be found on the ‘Consumers’ section of the CLC website.

 The amount you are charged may vary considerably.
 This makes it all the more important that you find this out when you first instruct a lawyer.
 The total cost will be made up of ‘fees’ (the charge the CLC Practice makes for acting for you), and ‘charges’ or ‘disbursements’ (what the CLC Practice pays on your behalf to other parties).